 Use of Estimates-The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements as well as the reported amounts of revenues and expenses during the reporting period.
 These estimates can also affect supplemental information disclosed by the Company, including information about contingencies, risk, and financial condition.
-In preparing the financial statements, the Company makes routine estimates and judgments in determining the net realizable value of accounts receivable, inventory, fixed assets and accrued liabilities.
-Some of the more significant estimates include the allowance for sales returns, the reserve for inventory valuation estimates, medical and dental insurance reserve and the expected useful lives of fixed assets.
+In preparing the financial statements, the Company makes routine estimates and judgments in determining the net realizable value of accounts receivable, inventory, fixed assets, marketable securities, goodwill and other intangibles and accrued liabilities.
+Some of the more significant estimates include the allowance for sales returns, the reserve for inventory valuation estimates, medical and dental insurance reserve, the expected useful lives of fixed assets and assumed future cash flows supporting long-lived assets.
 Actual results could differ from those estimates.
-The results of operations for the three months ending May 2, 2009 are not necessarily indicative of the results that might be expected for fiscal 2009.
+The results of operations for the three and six months ended August 1, 2009 are not necessarily indicative of the results that might be expected for fiscal 2009.
 For further information, refer to the Company's financial statements and notes included in the Company's Form 10-K filed on March 23, 2009.

 Nature of Business-The Company is a leading specialty retailer of action sports related apparel, footwear, equipment and accessories operating under the Zumiez brand name.
-As of May 2, 2009, the Company operated 358 stores primarily located in shopping malls, giving the Company a presence in 31 states.
+As of August 1, 2009, the Company operated 369 stores primarily located in shopping malls, giving the Company a presence in 34 states.
 The Company's stores cater to young men and women between the ages of 12 and 24 who seek brands representing a lifestyle centered on activities that include skateboarding, surfing, snowboarding, bicycle motocross (or "BMX") and motocross.
 The Company supports the action sports lifestyle and promotes its brand through a multi-faceted marketing approach that is designed to integrate its brand image with its customers' activities and interests.
 In addition, the Company operates a website that sells merchandise online and provides content and a community for its target customers.
-The Company, based in Everett, WA, was formed in August 1978 and operates within one reportable segment.
+The Company, based in Everett, Washington, was formed in August 1978 and operates within one reportable segment.

 Fiscal Year-The Company uses a fiscal calendar widely used by the retail industry which results in a fiscal year consisting of a 52-week or 53-week period ending on the Saturday closest to January 31.
 Each fiscal year consists of four 13-week quarters, with an extra week added to the fourth quarter every five or six years.
 "Fiscal 2008" was the 52-week period ended January 31, 2009.
-The first three months of fiscal 2009 was the 13-week period ended May 2, 2009.
-The first three months of fiscal 2008 was the 13-week period ended May 3, 2008.
+The first six months of fiscal 2009 was the 26-week period ended August 2, 2008.
 "Fiscal 2009" is the 52-week period ending January 30, 2010.